 These children will have low IQ and may have learning disabilities as well as attention problems.
 They may have issues with memory as well.

 If you are pregnant refrain from any amount of any kind of alcohol.This is applicable if you are looking to get pregnant as well.
 It may take some time before you can confirm that you are pregnant.
 In this time, your fetus would have started the first few weeks of development and drinking alcohol during this crucial stage can have serious consequences.
-If you fear that you
+If you fear that you may have had alcohol during the early weeks of your pregnancy, let your doctor know so he or she can access the situation and provide appropriate treatment and attention.

 When a pregnant mother drinks during her term, the alcohol gets metabolized in her body and eventually reaches the fetus.
 The baby does not have a fully developed functioning liver yet to process the alcohol.
 Hence it causes serious damage to other developing organs.
 This is the main cause of this condition.
 Alcohol interferes with the healthy development of several important organs including the heart, brain, liver, and kidneys.

 Without treatment, the symptoms may worsen as the child develops into adulthood.
 The syndrome itself is incurable but it can be managed.
 The best way to treat the condition is to diagnose it early.
-This allows
+This allows the child to get the proper support he/she needs and the parents can receive appropriate counseling as well.

 - Children with FAS who grow up in loving supportive homes show much more improvement at dealing with their symptoms.